CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ## Supplier Score Card

 :::info Path
-    - Business Partners → Supplier Score Card,
+    - Business Partners → Supplier Score Card
-    - You can also reach the form for a specific Business Partner from the Business Partner form header context menu (available only when the BP type is set to Supplier for this Business Partner).
+    - You can also access the form for a specific Business Partner from the Business Partner form header context menu (available only when the BP type is set to Supplier for this Business Partner).
 :::

 ![Supplier Score Card](./media/supplier-score-card/supplier-score-card-card.webp)

 ### Header

-Here, you can define additional settings for a specific Supplier related to delivery and quantity.
+In this section, you can define additional settings for a specific Supplier related to delivery and quantity.

-- No of Days Early and No of Days Late define a period before and after the order date in which delivery is still acceptable,
+- No of Days Early and No of Days Late define a period before and after the order date in which delivery is still acceptable.

     **Example**